 - meets the definition set out in 2.1; - meets the residency requirements set out in 2.2; and - is not receiving other Australian Government assistance detailed in 3.5.3; - an organisation that meets the definition in 2.1.5.

 Australia

-Includes Australia's external territories, such as Christmas Island and Cocos (Keeling) Islands.
-This does not include Norfolk Island.
+Includes Australia's external territories, such as Norfolk Island, Christmas Island and Cocos (Keeling) Islands.

 Base tax year